tomgoeck/crewlog-android/README.md

 ## 📱 About CrewLog

-CrewLog is an independent tool that processes official **NetLine PDF rosters** and helps you stay fully organized — paper-free, private, and always up to date.
+CrewLog is an independent tool that processes  **rosters** and helps you stay fully organized — paper-free, private, and always up to date.

 **Core features:**
 - 📄 **PDF roster import** – automatically displays all flights, hotels, and standby duties